microsoft/powercat-automation-kit/site/content/contribution/authoring.md

   - Share Point
   - Azure Static Websites

-- The the approach can be used as a templates by Partners or Customers to build "Documentation Packs" to accelerate nuture phase of Automation Kit documentation
+- The the approach can be used as a templates by Partners or Customers to build "Documentation Packs" to accelerate nuture phase of {{<product-name>}} documentation
 - Provide the ability for multiple users of the documentation (e.g. Customer and Partner Center of Excellence teams)
 - Allow user provided content to be included
-- Allow upgrade process that allows new changes to be pulled from Automation Kit starter documentation
+- Allow upgrade process that allows new changes to be pulled from {{<product-name>}} starter documentation

 ## Markdown Pages